 In the House, Rep. Lipinski serves on two committees: Transportation & Infrastructure and Science, Space, & Technology.

 Rep. Lipinski is the most senior member from Illinois on the Transportation & Infrastructure Committee, serving on three subcommittees: Aviation; Railroads, Pipelines, and Hazardous Materials; and Highways and Transit.
 During his first term, he secured $100 million in federal funding to initiate the CREATE rail modernization program, a public-private partnership that is easing congestion on the road and rails in northeastern Illinois.
-In 2012, he helped pass the first federal highway and transit bill in seven years and the first Federal Aviation Administration reauthorization in nine years.
-These bills are critical for easing congestion on local roads and mass transit, as well as at airports.
+Over the past few years, he has authored important provisions in critical bills covering all aspects of transportation, including the long-term federal funding bill to fix our roads and bridges, the Water Resources Reform and Development Act, and the most recent FAA reauthorization.

 Representing a district that includes federal highways, state tollways, Chicago's Midway Airport and Romeoville’s Lewis University Airport, the Chicago Sanitary & Ship Canal, four commuter rail lines, Amtrak, and six of the country's seven Class I freight railroads, he is an expert on the various transportation needs and challenges facing the country.
 Working with local leaders, he has helped to improve service on Metra’s SouthWest Service and Heritage Corridor lines, providing commuters with better access to jobs and improving their quality of life.
 Rep. Lipinski has also helped secure tens of millions of dollars for safety improvements at Midway Airport.